A black tap in Kellie Langeliers’ Mount Martha home was the initial inspiration behind Mornington’s happiness haven, Luup.

-Despite this, Kellie admits that Plover’s first day of opening – just over a year ago on November 17 – wasn’t all smooth sailing.
+Despite this, Kellie admits that Luup’s first day of opening – just over a year ago on November 17 – wasn’t all smooth sailing.
 As their first ever customer walked through the doors, Kellie’s nerves saw her accidentally overcharging the woman for her athleisure items!
 After realising, Kellie successfully tracked the woman down to make things right, and a year on says she’s still learning.

 For the majority of her life, Kellie has called the Mornington Peninsula home.
 She spent ten years living in the United States after marrying her American husband, but says she will always be drawn back to the ninch’s stunning coastlines.

-During her down-time, Kellie enjoys supporting other local businesses, notably the Peninsula Herbal Dispensary, and Plover’s coffee supplier Little Rebel.
+During her down-time, Kellie enjoys supporting other local businesses, notably the Peninsula Herbal Dispensary, and Luup’s coffee supplier Little Rebel.
 You can also find her with an array of podcasts in her ears.
 Kellie’s list of favourites is long, but includes How I Built This, My Favourite Murder and No Filter, just to name a few.